My website is launched, now what?Creating your first website is a major step. Now you need to

-You want your blog to educate your web visitors, and connect with others in your business category community.
-You also want to contribute to other blogs with a link back to your site, but again, this needs to be authentic, thus the time factor becomes substantial.
+Use your blog to educate your visitors, and connect with others in your business community.
+Contribute to other blogs with a link back to your site, but again, this needs to be authentic, thus the time factor becomes substantial.

 back to top

 Those slick, pretty emails emails (HTML) from amazon.com can be created with the help of your web designer.
+These are the most customized emails.
 The files you see are actually hosted on your server.
 The email is small so it quickly drops in your Inbox, then grabs the files to display.
 Quick and custom layouts.

 back to top